How To Subtract in Google Sheets

 Sep 02, 2024

-Different tasks in Google Sheets require subtraction.
+Different tasks require you to know how to subtract in google sheets efficiently.
 Examples of such tasks include managing a budget, calculating differences, or just organizing data.
-Hence, understanding the Google Sheets subtraction formula will make your life easier.
+Hence, understanding the formula for subtraction in google sheets will make your life easier.

-This blog post will cover how to subtract in Google Sheets using various easy methods.
+This blog post will cover how to subtract on google sheets using various easy methods, from the basic minus operator to advanced array formulas.

 Subtracting Using the MINUS Function

-Google Sheets has a MINUS function for easily subtracting values.
+The subtract function in google sheets is known as MINUS.
+It is used for easily subtracting two values.
 To subtract numbers using the MINUS function, follow these steps:

-2. Type the formula =MINUS(value1, value2), where value1 is the number or cell reference you want to subtract from, and value2 is the number or cell reference you want to subtract.
+=MINUS(value1, value2), where value1 is the number or cell reference you want to subtract from, and value2 is the number or cell reference you want to subtract. -

 For example, if you want to subtract the value in cell B2 from the value in cell A2, you would enter =MINUS(A2, B2) in the desired cell.
 This formula will then display the difference between the two values.